How Many Grams in an Ounce of Gold? A Precise Guide

 Potential Links to Ancient Roman Bronze Measurement

-The start of the troy ounce is a mystery.
-But, it’s similar to weights used by the ancient Romans.
-These were for bronze and other metals.
+The origin of the troy ounce is a mystery, but it’s similar to weights used by the ancient Romans for bronze and other metals.
 This has led some to think about a link to ancient Roman practices.
-The troy ounce became a known and trusted weight measure.
-This suggests its use began way before the French marketplace times.
+The troy ounce became a known and trusted weight measure, suggesting its use began before the French marketplace.

 troy ounce weight